mok0/blog/content/posts/2025-05-11-patching-suckless-programs-using-quilt.md

 The Python script named `suckless-patches.py` can help you download suckless patches and prepare them to be applied using [GNU quilt](https://savannah.nongnu.org/projects/quilt/quilt/) system, that _"allows you to easily manage large numbers of patches by keeping track of the changes each patch makes.
 Patches can be applied, un-applied, refreshed, and more."_.
 The `quilt` manpage can be seen [here](https://linux.die.net/man/1/quilt).

 In this tutorial, we shall apply patches to the simple terminal `st`, but the system works as well for `dwm` and more.
-For each program you wish to patch, create a file in yaml format that specifies the patches you want.
+For each program you wish to patch, create a file in YAML format that specifies the patches you want.
 Here is our example file `st-patches.yaml`.

 ```shell
 ---